luluzhou1/alinush.github.io/_includes/refs.md

 [^BV98]: **Breaking RSA may not be equivalent to factoring**, by Boneh, Dan and Venkatesan, Ramarathnam, *in Advances in Cryptology --- EUROCRYPT'98*, 1998

 [^BW06]: **Monotone circuits for monotone weighted threshold functions**, by Beimel, Amos and Weinreb, Enav, *in Information Processing Letters*, 2006, [[URL]](https://www.cs.bgu.ac.il/~beimel/Papers/monoIPL.pdf)

+[^BW07]: **Full-Domain Subgroup Hiding and Constant-Size Group Signatures**, by Boyen, Xavier and Waters, Brent, *in Public Key Cryptography -- PKC 2007*, 2007

 [^BW88]: **A Key-Exchange System Based on Imaginary Quadratic Fields**, by Johannes Buchmann and Hugh C. Williams, *in Journal of Cryptology*, 1988